rakhmatullahyoga/wikipediaminer/README.md

 wikipediaminer
 ==============

-An open source toolkit for mining Wikipedia
+An open source toolkit for mining Wikipedia.
+This project is an adaptation of [WikipediaMiner](https://github.com/dnmilne/wikipediaminer) for processing text in Indonesian language